 With strong roots in traditional craft and material science, this research illustrates the interdisciplinary links fusing art, medical imaging, biomechanics, manufacturing, 3D software and additive manufacturing.
 Novel processing techniques developed at Advanced Textiles Research Group marry mature methodologies with innovative manufacturing techniques and elastomeric technology.

-Professor Richard Arm works on several live defence projects revolving around the use of new technology or methodologies to support medical device design and configuration of technology as well as education of emergency medical treatments.
+Richard Arm works on several live defence projects revolving around the use of new technology or methodologies to support medical device design and configuration of technology as well as education of emergency medical treatments.

-Professor Arm's research areas include; Bio-medical engineering and prosthetics, biomimetic materials, synthesising living human tissue, wearable technology, functional and flexural composites, future technology, bio-thermal energy scavenging.
+Richard's research areas include; Bio-medical engineering and prosthetics, biomimetic materials, synthesising living human tissue, wearable technology, functional and flexural composites, future technology, bio-thermal energy scavenging.